luiz-resende/ReinforcementLearning/A03_DQN/README.md

 If you use the available code or the results from it in your research, please cite the following:

-Resende Silva, L. Talotsing, G. P. M. (2021).
+Resende Silva, L., & Talotsing, G. P. M. (2021).
 Analysis of Deep Q-Network for Playing Atari. École Polytechnique de Montréal.

 In BibTeX format: